The set splittability problem: -splittability criteria and characterizations

-Intuitively, the proposition holds because there exists a three-set configuration with three elements that is unsplittable, namely $\B_0=\{\{1,2\},\{1,3\},\{2,3\}\}$.
-As the number of sets in the collection increases, the probability that its restriction to the points $1,2,3$ contains the collection $\B_0$ becomes highly likely.

-On the other hand, if we fix the number $n$ of sets and let $k\to\infty$ then the argument of the next result implies that $f(n,k)$ converges to $1$.
+Now let $f(n,k)$ denote the fraction of all $n$-set collections on $k$ elements which are splittable.
+The next result implies that if we fix $n$ and let $k$ get large, then $f(n,k)$ converges to $1$.
 In fact, the same holds even if we let $n,k\to\infty$ with $k$ growing fast enough with respect to $n$.

 \begin{thm} Suppose that $k=k(n)$ lies in $\omega(2^nn)$, that is, $k$ grows asymptotically strictly faster than $2^nn$.
 Then $f(n,k)\to1$ as $n\to\infty$. \end{thm}